The compact support property for solutions to stochastic heat equations with stable noise

-We prove the result through a series of lemmas.
-We first use some integrability arguments to prove that the stochastic integral defining $\bar{Y}_t(x)$ is well-defined almost everywhere, and that $Y_t(dx) = \bar{Y}_t(x)dx$ a.s. for almost every $t>0$.
+We now prove Theorem~\ref{thm_stochint2} through a series of lemmas.
+We first use some integrability arguments to prove $\bar{Y}(t,x)$ is well-defined almost everywhere, and that $Y_t(dx) = \bar{Y}(t,x)dx$ a.s. for almost every $t>0$.
 We then prove several technical lemmas which we use to establish moment estimates.
-Finally, using the moment estimates, we can upgrade the existence of $\bar{Y}_t(x)$ from ``almost everywhere" to ``everywhere."
-We then refine the moment estimates and prove the remaining claims from Theorem~\ref{thm_stochinteg}.
+Finally, using the moment estimates, we can upgrade the existence of $\bar{Y}(t,x)$ from ``almost everywhere" to ``everywhere".
+We then refine the moment estimates and prove the remaining claims from Theorem~\ref{thm_stochint2}.